farzadghanei/statsd-metrics/docs/client_timing.rst

 .. moduleauthor:: Farzad Ghanei

-.. class:: Chronometer(client, [rate=1])
+.. class:: Chronometer(client, rate=1)

     Chronometer calculates duration (of function calls, etc.) and sends them with provided metric names.
-    Normally these is no need to instanciate this class directly, but you can call :meth:`client.Client.chronometer` on any client, to get a configured Chronometer.
+    Normally these is no need to instantiate this class directly, but you can call :meth:`client.Client.chronometer` on any client, to get a configured Chronometer.